djmcgregor/training/modules/beginner.md

 **Use Everyday**
 - `git status`
     - See the status of your repo.
 Which files are new, deleted, have modification, or are staged for committing.
-Also see if your local copy of the code is behind the remote repo it tracks (requires a `git fetch`).
+Also see if your local copy of the code is behind the remote-tracking code (a recent `git fetch` ensures the remote-tracking code is up to date with the remote code).
 - `git branch` or `git branch -a`
-    - List of local branches or list of all local and remote branches
+    - List of local branches or list of all local and remote-tracking branches
 - `git checkout -b <new branch name>` or `git checkout <existing branch name>`
     - Create and/or switch to a new branch
 - I typically run `git add`, `git commit` and `git push` commands directly in VSC under the **Source Control** tab